On January 1st, 2015, I made a single, simple resolution – I was going to triple my income for the year. And I did.

 For DVDS, CDs, books, games and tech, try selling on Decluttr to make some quick cash.
 If it’s old clothes you’re trying to get rid of, try selling on Swap.com.
 For the odds and ends there’s always Craigslist, (and garage sales).

-Make More Money: Odds and Ends
+Make More Money in 2017: Odds and Ends

 34. Become an expert thrifter.
 If you’re already spending your weekends digging through thrift shops and vintage stores for amazing finds, it might be time to take your skills to the bank.
 Find brand name clothes and rare vintage collectibles, then resell them online on ThredUp or Poshmark.